 Perhaps the most significant small-scale backpack alternative is the sling bag.
 These streetwear staples evolved from the fanny packs of the ’80s and ’90s, transcending their predecessors to become far more versatile and stylish than ever before.
 They’re also often convenient, quick, and much more manageable than larger, bulkier bags.
-But finding the one that’s right for you is fairly personal, which is why we’ve rounded up 15 of the best sling bags for men you can presently buy — and a bit of info on what they are and why you might want one.
+But finding the one that’s right for you is fairly personal, which is why we’ve rounded up the best sling bags for men you can presently buy — and a bit of info on what they are and why you might want one for yourself.

 Why Pick A Sling Bag?